 Initial hardware reports revealed vast disparities in prices for iPads and Chromebooks.
 Data sharing is designed to be confidential and low lift for districts, and will focus on member-requested products.
 There is a very brief application to join TEC.

-2. Free Monthly EdTech Analytics Reports for Districts using G Suite (formerly Google Apps for Education)
+2. Free EdTech Usage Analytics Reports for Districts Using G Suite (formerly Google Apps for Education)

-LearnPlatform is offering a free monthly edtech report for administrators, delivered directly to their inbox.
-Using the LearnPlatform Chrome Extension(s) -- a four-minute install for your Google Domain Manager that requires no effort from teachers -- educators and LEAs using G Suite for Education can give teachers a time-saving tool to share their experience with thousands of edtech products right from the browser, and provide domain managers a monthly analytics report on all the tools being used in their district.
+By creating a free LearnPlatform for Administrators account, get access to a comprehensive edtech usage dashboard to show you what edtech is being used in your school/district.
+Using the LearnPlatform Chrome Extension(s) -- installation can be done in minutes by your Google Administrator and requires no effort from teachers -- educators and LEAs using G Suite for Education can give teachers a time-saving tool to share their experience with thousands of edtech products right from the browser, and provide administrators with a analytics on all the tools being used in their district.
 The reporting is compliant with FERPA and all regulations, and empowers districts with actionable data without burdening teachers or changing practice.
-Sign up for free monthly analytics and download the Quick Start Guide.
+Install the chrome extensions for district-wide use and create your free LearnPlatform for Administrators account to get started.

 3. Free Lea(R)n Grading Rubric